PrakritiD/EzySchooling2/README.md

-# EzySchooling2
+# School Website Design
-Updated version of school site
+Updated design version of a school website.